Gabriel-p/kingprofile/README.md

 The first one is described in [Pieres et al. (2016)][2], and corresponds to maximizing the King profile likelihood through brute force applied on a grid.
+This method is divided into two: 'KP_2' and 'KP_4'.
+The former only fits the core and tidal radius, while the latter also fits the eccentricity and rotation angle.

 The second one I developed for ASteCA and estimates an "optimal" radius based on maximizing the (normalized) difference between the